Chinese Americans -- Social conditions

 Subject Source: Library of Congress Subject Headings

 Found in 2 Collections and/or Records:

-Overview Labor organizer; Women's rights activist; Author; Activist; Poet.
+Abstract Labor organizer; Women's rights activist; Author; Activist; Poet.
 The papers include correspondence, organizing materials, conference materials, fliers, pamphlets, newsletters, and newspaper clippings.
 There is also Louie's course work as both student and instructor.
-Major topics include women and labor organizing, Asian American women's history, social justice activism, international women's rights, and issues surrounding race, class, immigration and poverty in the U.S. Especially impressive...
+Major topics include women and labor organizing, Asian American women's history, social justice activism, international women's rights, and issues surrounding race, class, immigration and poverty in the U.S. Especially...